Three Childcare Options at Your New Duty Station

 Stephanie Gardner, a military spouse at Fort Bragg who helps partner au pairs with military families through a national program called Cultural Care, explained that there are many benefits to hosting an au pair, but as she and program manager Bob Mitchell emphasized, it is vital to ensure that a military family is fully informed about all of the details of this less orthodox option for childcare.
 Hosting an au pair offers many benefits akin to that of the benefits offered by having daycare in your own home with one great additional benefit—the opportunity to learn and experience aspects of another culture first hand.
 As a disclaimer, I was raised in Ireland, and my sister and I had the opportunity to have a new au pair each year; in many cases the au pairs were siblings or friends of former au pairs.
 Our au pairs came from France, Spain, and Italy, providing us the opportunity to learn many foreign languages and experience delicious foreign cuisine at an early age.

 Aside from the great cultural benefits, other benefits exist, too.
-For the most part, an au pair will live with a family for one year follow an intensive screening process of both the au pair and family to make sure both are a good match.
-As Mitchell explained of the importance of the screening process, "Our goal is to help families have a successful year because that maintains the integrity of the program."
+For the most part, an au pair will live with a family for one year following an intensive screening process of both the au pair and family to make sure both are a good match.
+As Mitchell explained the importance of the screening process, "Our goal is to help families have a successful year because that maintains the integrity of the program."
 Gardener explained that short term au pairs do exist, though they are few in number; a short term au pair may present a good option for those who want a little extra assistance when a spouse is deployed for a period of less than one year.
 For dual military, in particular, an au pair offers the great advantage of a dependable provider for helping with childcare, errands, and the many last-minute emergencies and temporary assignments that can arise for military families.

 While au pairs offer the most flexibility for military families, an au pair does not present a suitable option for every military family.
 First of all, the average age of an au pair is only 19, so depending on the ages of your children, the au pair may not have either the experience or maturity to work with your children.
 Further, it is less likely that the au pair will have the experience to work with children who have special needs.
 Also, depending on the country from which your au pair originates, she may not have any experience with driving, and you may not wish for her to begin learning with your children sitting in the back seat.
 These items are all of great importance to consider when contemplating the option of having an au pair.